Sign In

 and are lost to disconnection and chaos

-Think about the best discussions you've ever experienced.
-They probably weren't in a stadium or a comment section.
-They were around a table, with a few people who had time to actually listen.
+Think about the best discussions you've ever had.
+They weren't in a stadium or a comment section.
+They were around a table, with a few people who actually listened — and you discovered you agreed on more than you expected.

 each person writes 1 idea — they are arranged